rangaomkaram/rangaomkaram/README.md

 - 📫 I worked as Data Analyst intern (Domain:Agriculture) in John Deere
 - 📫 How to reach me: [LinkedIn @Ranga Omkaram](https://www.linkedin.com/in/rangaomkaram/) and  [Email me](omkaram.ranga@gmail.com)
 - 📫 I have experienced in programming languages like Python,R,C++
-- 📫 I worked with Software Tools like QTCreator,QGIS,ArcGIS
+- 📫 I worked with Software Tools like QTCreator,QGIS.

   ## Looking for Job Opportunites roles like Data Analyst,SQL developer,Python Developer and Data Engineer.
 <!---